orchestratora/semantic-release-monorepo/README.md

 Apply [`semantic-release`'s](https://github.com/semantic-release/semantic-release) automatic publishing to a monorepo.

+## Extra Config

+This fork adds config `--fixedMode true` that allows to stop filtering commits by file paths.

+It is useful for monorepos where all packages must be released with the same version.

 ## Why

 The default configuration of `semantic-release` assumes a one-to-one relationship between a GitHub repository and an `npm` package.